core-wg/href/draft-ietf-core-href.md

 Each of these sections can be unset ("null"),
 <!-- "not defined" in RFC 3986 -->
 except for discard,
-which is always an unsigned number or `true`.
+which is always an unsigned integer or `true`.
 If scheme and/or authority are non-null, discard must be `true`.

 When ingesting a CRI Reference that is in the transfer form, those